YukiseKimi/YukiseKimi/README.md

 ### Hi there 👋
 ### I'm Manny Chau, web developer turned iOS Developer from Montreal🇨🇦 based in London 🇬🇧
-### I like to document my travels and my life travelling as a software engineer.
+### I like to document my travels and my travels as a software developer.

 - 🔭 I’m currently working on iOS Development and Managerial skills🧑‍💻
 - 🌱 I’m currently learning to develop on VisionOS🥽